Official-MoonDao/documentation/MoonDAO/docs/Governance Model.md

 ---
 ## High-level Overview
 MoonDAO is composed of three governing bodies:
-1. **The MoonDAO Senate.** This is a group of contributors that review incoming Proposals and perform due-dilligence before it goes up for vote for the rest of the DAO.
+1. **The MoonDAO Senate.** This is a group of contributors that review incoming Proposals and perform due-diligence before it goes up for vote for the rest of the DAO.
 2. **Member House.** This house is composed of all the DAO members.
 We use off-chain voting on [Snapshot](https://snapshot.org/#/tomoondao.eth).
 3. **Executive Branch.** If approved by the DAO, our on-chain smart contract signers execute the proposal from our [Gnosis Treasury](https://gnosis-safe.io/app/eth:0xce4a1E86a5c47CD677338f53DA22A91d85cab2c9/balances).